cantstopwondering/speech/README.md

 ```
 cleos push action speechforeos say '["my_account", "Hi Block.one:I WANT TO SAY THAT..."]' -p my_account
 ```
-3. Earn SPEECH coin, more words is encouraged.
+3. Earned SPEECH coin, more words is encouraged.